ceph/ceph/doc/rbd/iscsi-target-cli.rst

 The Ceph iSCSI gateway is both an iSCSI target  and a Ceph client;
 think of it as a "translator" between Ceph's RBD interface and the iSCSI standard.
-The Ceph iSCSI gateway can run on a standalone node or be colocated with other daemons eg. on a Ceph Object Store Disk (OSD) node.
+The Ceph iSCSI gateway can run on a standalone node or be collocated with other daemons eg. on a Ceph Object Store Disk (OSD) node.
 When co-locating, ensure that sufficient CPU and memory are available to share.
 The following steps install and configure the Ceph iSCSI gateway for basic operation.